-Welcome to the 2014-2015 school term!
+Welcome to the 2015-2016 school term!
 We all take great pride in the accomplishments of our students in Santa Rosa County and realize that it takes the joint efforts of the students, the parents, the district's teachers, administrators and support staff, and the support of our communities to bring about the positive outcomes that we enjoy.
 The School Board and I are grateful for your support of our efforts to provide a safe school environment and for the understanding that discipline is an essential element in a productive educational environment.

 The Code of Student Conduct is prepared and distributed to set forth the rules and guidelines that students are expected to follow.
-In complying with the law, there are some infractions that require the school officials to notify law enforcement and there are times that infractions become a violation of the law as well as a violation of the Code of Student Conduct.
+In complying with the law, the Santa Rosa County School Board defines zero tolerance to mean that certain kinds of misconduct will always lead to a disciplinary consequence.
+For some discipline infractions, school officials have discretion as to the discipline and penalties, and or others, the School Board has mandatory penalties.
+There are some infractions that require the school officials to notify law enforcement and there are times that infractions become a violation of the law as well as a violation of the Code of Student Conduct.
 This may result in an arrest and charges being filed by law enforcement.
 All of these policies have been enacted to ensure your child is safe and has every opportunity to benefit from instruction.
+I would like to bring to your attention the growing issue with students bringing and distributing prescription medications.
+The Code of Student Conduct has a defined policy for the use and access to medications on campus and under no condition is a student to be in possession of a prescription medication outside of what is defined in that policy.
+We have had several incidents in which this resulted in suspensions and alternative placements or expulsions for students.
+It is our desire to prohibit this from occurring and ask that you discuss with your child the dangers of prescription medications that are used in a manner other than what was prescribed.
+Another issue that I would like to bring to your attention is bullying.
+Santa Rosa County schools are keenly aware of the impact bullying has on all students and committed to insuring a safe and secure learning environment for every student.
 The school administrators and teachers will be reviewing this Code of Student Conduct along with the school's student handbook to bring attention to the rules, guidelines and consequences that have been established.
 I encourage you as parents and guardians to read the document and to set forth your expectations for your children to follow the rules and make good choices when faced with those pressures from peers and the temptations that come along each year.
 I also encourage you to discuss with your child, the seriousness of the possession/use/distribution of any drugs, weapon possession, the medication policy, and the commitment of a sexual offense.
 These are some of the areas that carry severe consequences.
 Again, please keep in mind that the primary objective of the Code of Student Conduct is to ensure that all our schools are safe and secure places for the students, enabling us to provide the best opportunity for our students to learn and excel.